Michael Schenker: 2000–present

-Schenker fell on hard times in the early 2000s, despite his rejoining UFO that year.
-He later recorded the album Arachnophobiac and supported it with two years of touring.
+Schenker fell on hard times in the early 2000s, despite having rejoined UFO by then.
+He officially left the band for good in 2003, and later released the album Arachnophobiac, which was supported by two years of touring.
 In 2004, recognition came from Dean Guitars, which began producing a Schenker signature Dean V (with subtle differences from the Gibson, but with the split black and white trademark Schenker finish).

 2005 was the 25th anniversary of the Michael Schenker Group.
 Schenker put together a new album of songs called Tales of Rock'n'Roll to celebrate the anniversary and enlisted singers from each iteration of the band to sing on the album.
 However, in that same year the collection Heavy Hitters, a set of covers featuring Schenker and a revolving group of heavy metal all-stars, was marketed as a Michael Schenker Group album, with the result that Schenker only received a flat fee.

 After nearly-disastrous North American and European tours in 2007, which included cancelled shows and less-than-stellar performances caused by heavy drinking, Schenker regained his composure and toured in the UK as Michael Schenker & Friends in 2008.
 Early 2008, Schenker worked with Gary Barden, Don Airey, Simon Phillips, and Neil Murray on a new MSG album In the Midst of Beauty, which was released in May 2008, followed by touring.

-In 2009 Schenker toured extensively including Russia, UK and the US with MSG including original members Gary Barden and Chris Glenn.
+In 2009 Schenker toured extensively including Russia, UK and the US with MSG including original members Gary Barden and Chris Glen.

 In November 2010, Schenker was given the Marshall "11" award in London along with other rock legends including Ron Wood and Slash.
 The award was presented to Schenker by Alice Cooper, with Jimmy Page, Tony Iommi and John Paul Jones also in attendance.
 The award is given to "those artists and musicians who represent rock 'n' roll excess and livin' on the edge."

 In 2011 Schenker released a new album, Temple of Rock.
 It was supported with a tour of Europe, Japan and the USA.
 In Europe the line up included Herman Rarebell on drums and Francis Buchholz on bass, both former members of Scorpions (Rarebell also joined the band for the Japanese dates) and Doogie White, formerly singer for Rainbow and Yngwie Malmsteen.
 With this line-up he recorded the album Bridge the Gap which was released in 2013.